Alexgiertz/Examensarbete-UE5/README.md

 # AI Assistant – Unreal Engine Component

+This project is a prototype for a personalised AI tutoring assistant built in Unreal Engine 5, powered by a locally hosted LLM.

 **IMPORTANT:** This repository only includes the Unreal Engine portion of the project.
 To run the system, you must install and configure **EchoWhisperAPI**, created by Archangel4031.
 Follow the instructions below.